 A Parish-based Sacramental Programme for Year 3 students is conducted during Term 2 and 3 and is supported by the school staff.

-Use of contemporary Christian music, multimedia and hand-on ritual actions together with the beautiful traditions of the Catholic faith.
+The school uses a mixture of contemporary Christian music, multimedia and hand-on ritual actions together with the beautiful traditions of the Catholic faith.

 Prayer as a first priority in times of both sadness and happiness.